lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 ______

-In this section we explore `props`, and the kinds of tests you might want to consider writing.
+In this section we explore `props`, and the kind of tests you might want to consider writing.
 This leads into a much more fundamental and important topic; drawing a clear line between business logic and UI, also known as *separation of concerns*, and how your tests can help make this distinction clear.

 Consider one of the big ideas behind frameworks like Vue and React: